-Administrator
+Administrator 503-947-7500

-General Information
+General Information 503-947-7810

 Benefits Information 503-947-7585

 Employer Compliance 503-947-7815

-Medical
+Medical 503-947-7606

 Re-employment 503-947-7588

-History of key workers' compensation and safe employment laws

-The 1913 Oregon Legislative Assembly established Oregon's first workers' compensation law, which became effective July 1, 1914.
-This law set up a State Industrial Accident Commission (SIAC), consisting of three trustees to oversee the Industrial Accident Fund.
-Employers in hazardous occupations had to decide whether to be part of the fund.
-If the employer contributed to the fund, the employer could not be sued for worker injuries or illnesses.
-Instead, suits were brought against the commission.
-On the other hand, an employer in a hazardous industry that chose not to participate had no common-law defenses and was vulnerable to unlimited damages for worker injuries or illnesses.
-Employers in nonhazardous occupations could opt in to the fund and get the same protections as contributing employers.
+History of key workers' compensation and safe employment laws hazardous occupations had to decide whether to be part of the fund.
+Contributors to the fund could not be sued; suits were brought against the commission.
+Noncontributors, on the other hand, had no common-law defenses, and the Employer Liability Act made them vulnerable to unlimited damages for worker injuries or illnesses.
+Employers in nonhazardous occupations also could contribute to the fund and get the benefits.